 When your loved one has died in an accident, your family is understandably grieving and trying to process your loss.
 At the same time, you may be dealing with the financial repercussions of losing a family member.
 There is quite a bit happening, and none of it is good.
 You must also begin to address the legal process because getting justice for what happened to your loved one is one way your family can begin healing from the loss.

 At Steven A. Bagen & Associates, P.A., we stand up for the rights of injury victims and families who suffered a tragic loss.
-We achieve six and seven-figure results for our clients, and we can assess your rights.
+Our Gainesville wrongful death lawyers have achieved six and seven-figure results for our clients, and we can assess your rights.

-Whether a driver ran a red light at Northwest 34th Street and Northwest 39th Avenue, a truck driver collided with your loved one on I-75, or your family member fell from a highrise hotel or apartment building in downtown Gainesville due to a faulty railing, we can help your family if your loved one passed away too soon.
+Whether a driver ran a red light at Northwest 34th Street and Northwest 39th Avenue, a truck driver collided with your loved one on I-75, or your family member fell from a highrise hotel or apartment building in downtown Gainesville due to a faulty railing, our Gainesville personal injury lawyers can help your family if your loved one passed away too soon.

 You Must Begin the Legal Process, Even When It Is Hard